quiuquio/TenVis/README.md

 Tech
 -----------

-TenVis uses WebGL and mostly the amazing [Three.js] library.
+TenVis uses javascript, HTML5, WebGL and the amazing [Three.js] library.

 Installation
 --------------

-No installation needed!
+No installation needed, it's all javascript!
 Just click the `TenVis.html` file and it works automagically.
 Things should work on any WebGL enabled browser, wich means no IE support for the time being.

 How to use
 -